-- Car+OnRoad->screen on: If it is enabled, 'shutdown screen' options will not be considered when vehicle is 'car' and mode is 'Onroad'. - Antialias: technology to draw smoother lines in vector maps. - Profiles Onroad/Offroad: If disabled, all options, menus and data fields will be the same for Onroad and Offroad. - Cache remote maps: When a remote (Internet) map is opened, downloaded sections will be kept locally in a temporal folder so they can be accessed again without needing to download again. - Map's Cache Max Memory: Maximum size for the temporal folder.
+- Car+OnRoad->screen on: If it is enabled, 'shutdown screen' options will not be considered when vehicle is 'car' and mode is 'Onroad'. - Antialias: technology to draw smoother lines in vector maps. - Profiles Onroad/Offroad: If disabled, all options, menus and data fields will be the same for Onroad and Offroad. - Cache remote maps: When a remote (Internet) map is opened, downloaded sections will be kept locally in a temporal folder so they can be accessed again without needing to download again. - Store the map cache on this folder: Destination folder where map portions are automatically saved. - Map's Cache Max Memory: Maximum size for the temporal folder.
 If exceeded, older map sections will be deleted. - Minimum moving speed: field which fixes the minimum speed considered movement.
 Speeds under this value won't be counted as movements (will be considered as 0 km/h).